APIv4 (Draft)#

 This call is to indicate to the server that the VPN session(s) belonging to this OAuth authorization can be terminated.

-The purpose of this call is to clean up, i.e. release the IP address reserved for the client (WireGuard) and delete the certificate from the list of allowed certificates (OpenVPN).
+The purpose of this call is to clean up on the server, e.g. release the IP address reserved for the client.

 Request#